 The beginning of the trail was bracketed by a gate and signage warning of the dangers of Kauri die-back, a pernicious mold that attacks and often kills the Kauri one of New Zealand’s iconic native trees.
 It is so destructive that it has spawned it’s own website to promote bush hygiene and attempt to stem the transfer of the disease between bush areas.

 We had a great time, and made good time, with much to thank New Zealand’s Department of Conservation for.
 The Pinnacles Hut was outstanding, even though crowded at the time we were there.
 Furthermore the staff were informative, good-natured and friendly sharing their detailed knowledge of the area freely.
-I would definitely recommend the hike to tourists or sightseers with a reasonably high level of fitness.
+I would definitely recommend the hike to tourists or sightseers with a reasonable level of fitness.